nevenc/spring-ai-workshop/workshop/content/04-prompts/index.md

 #### Run the application (again)

-Let's run the application if you have stopped it in the previous lab, e.g.
+Let's run the application if you have stopped it in the previous lab.

 ```terminal:execute
 command: ./mvnw spring-boot:run